Scalable Reactive Atomistic Dynamics with GAIA: Validation across experimental phenomena

-The water–gas shift reaction (CO + H$_2$O $\rightarrow$ CO$_2$ + H$_2$) is a key route to hydrogen production, yet its catalytic mechanism remains contested, as activity is highly complex and sensitive to subtle variations in reaction conditions~\cite{RW09,EKK20}.
+The water–gas shift reaction (CO + H$_2$O $\rightarrow$ CO$_2$ + H$_2$) is a key route to hydrogen production, yet its catalytic mechanism remains contested, as the activity is highly complex and sensitive to subtle variations in reaction conditions~\cite{RW09,EKK20}.
 Using SNet-T25, we performed large-scale MD simulations of CO and H$_2$O on hydroxylated Au(100) (Fig.~\ref{fig:fig5}d).
-The trajectories capture the essential features of two pathways: in the carboxyl mechanism, CO adsorption is followed by formation of the OCOH* intermediate and subsequent CO$_2$ release by adjacent H$_2$O and OH; in the redox mechanism, H abstraction yields O*, which couples with CO* to form CO$_2$.
-These results demonstrate that Titan25 could be used not only to reproduce experimentally established reaction channels but also to resolve their dynamics under realistic catalytic conditions.
-This underscores its potential for predictive heterogeneous catalysis.
+The trajectories capture the essential features of two pathways.
+In the carboxyl mechanism, CO adsorption is followed by the formation of the OCOH* intermediate and subsequent CO$_2$ release mediated by adjacent H$_2$O and OH.
+In the redox mechanism, H-abstraction yields O*, which couples with CO* to form CO$_2$.
+These results demonstrate that SNet-T25 can reproduce experimentally established reaction channels and resolve their dynamics under realistic catalytic conditions, establishing GAIA-constructed datasets as a robust foundation for predictive modeling of heterogeneous catalysis.